-Frameworks from organizations, such as NIST, Mitre, and OWASP, seek to help those adopting AI guard against known risks and misuse.
+Frameworks from organizations like NIST, MITRE, and OWASP seek to help those adopting AI guard against known risks and misuse.
 In addition, AI security regulations from around the world are in development or have already been implemented.
 These initiatives support a broader global trend towards addressing both the opportunities and challenges posed by AI.